gaetbout/starknet-array-manipulation/README.md

 > The sort method has a complexity of O(N(log(n)))

-> remove_first, remove_last, remove_at will throw an error if the array is empty
+> remove_first, remove_last, remove_at will fail if the array is empty

-> add_at, remove_at will throw an error if the index is out of range
+> add_at, remove_at will fail if the index is out of range

+> copy_from_to can fail for 3 different reasons.
+The From index or To index being  out of range and To index being smaller or equal to From index

 ## Array searching
 This consists of a bunch of function that of for puprose to go through the array and return what is asked.